RENCI/apsviz-timeseriesdb-ingest/README.md

 ##### To create and ingest the ADCIRC model data files first run the command:

-python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --dateType model --inputTask DataCreate

-This will create data files in /data/DataIngesting/DAILY_INGEST/.

-On Sterling, using k8s, the command would be:

 python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType model --inputTask DataCreate

 This will create data files in /data/ast-run-ingester/.

 The next step is to ingest the files by running the following command:

-python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --dataType model --inputTask DataIngest

-On Sterling, using k8s, the command would be:

 python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType model --inputTask DataIngest